Mahaboobsab/iOS-Interview-Q-A/README.md

       }
   }
     ```
-  composition

 ## Question 5: Explain Core Data DELETE Rules?

     |-> No Action
     |-> Nullify
     |-> Cascade - (When deletes source object, it also deletes any object in the relationship)